 Let's start with an experiment: Grab a piece of paper and try drawing the damn thing freehand.
 In fact, give it a couple tries.
 And no cheating—don't try and make it look more butt-like or yonic than it needs to be.
 Maybe it doesn't look as good as the now-infamous image of the marque drawn on fogged-up window ('fingered,' as one GIF crudely suggested), but it wouldn't be mistaken for genitalia.
 No one in their right mind would draw a body part like that.
 (This is why the Tumblr consists not of peoples' drawings of the logo itself but embellished versions of it.)
 It's arguably just as easy to draw a cock-and-balls, but that's not what it is.

-For my part, I didn't see the intended allusions (a person or the location marker) at first; nor did I see any kind genitalia—just a fairly unremarkable logo.
-The point being that it's a highly abstracted symbol, to the degree that the (perhaps regrettable) choice of 'vibrant salmon' inextricably influences one's first impression as much as its mildly suggestive shape.
-As a graphic representation, it certainly invites free association, but as a glyph, Bélo is one degree removed from the letter "A," itself a grapheme, which is doubly abstracted: A signifier of linguistic import.
+For my part, I didn't see the intended allusions (the person or the location marker) at first; nor did I see any kind genitalia—just a fairly unremarkable logo.
+The point being that it's a highly abstracted symbol, to the degree that the somewhat regrettable choice of 'vibrant salmon' inextricably influences one's first impression as much as its mildly suggestive shape.
+As a graphic representation, it certainly invites free association (actually my first thought was rocket ship), but as a glyph, Bélo is one degree removed from the letter "A," itself a grapheme, which is doubly abstracted: A signifier of linguistic import.

 If you're a manufacturer of writing utensils, but touchscreens are becoming all the rage, what do you design to avoid obsoletion?
 The obvious answer is a pen with capacitive ability, hence Bic released their Cristal Stylus last year, a regular ballpoint pen with an added nub on the butt end for working that iPad.